 Year 5 – Through the topic of Revolution; pupils explore why revolutions occur including the industrial revolution and the impact of the British Empire.

-Year 6 – Through the topic of Contrast; pupils compare Britain with inhospitable places
+Year 6 – Through the topic of Contrast; pupils compare Britain with inhospitable places.

 Historically:

 The main focus of the curriculum is British history.
-Children learn about an aspect life and how this has developed and changed over time.
+Children learn about an aspect of life and how this has developed and changed over time.
 Examples include;

-Year 1 – Schools in the Victorian era and Florence Nightingale
+Year 1 – Schools in the Victorian era and Florence Nightingale.

-Year 2 – The Great Fire of London
+Year 2 – The Great Fire of London.

 Year 3 – The impact of the Roman Empire on Britain.
 Stone Age to Iron Age.

-Year 4 - The Anglos-saxons and the impact of the invention of electricity.
+Year 4 - The Anglos-Saxons and the impact of the invention of electricity.

-Year 5 - The ancient Egyptians and the impact of the industrial revolution.
+Year 5 - The Ancient Egyptians and the impact of the industrial revolution.

-Year 6 – Democracy and the legacy of the ancient Greeks.
+Year 6 – Democracy and the legacy of the Ancient Greeks.

 Democracy

 Children, parents and staff have many opportunities for their voices to be heard at Fairfields Primary School.
 Democracy is central to how we operate; our School Councillors are an excellent example.
-The election of the School Councillors reflects our British electoral system and demonstrates democracy in action: candidates make speeches, pupils consider characteristics important for an elected representative, pupils vote in secret using ballot boxes etc. Made up of two representatives from each class, the School Councillors meet regularly to discuss issues raised by the different classes and plan events for the whole school.
+The election of the School Councillors reflects our British electoral system and demonstrates democracy in action: candidates make speeches, pupils consider characteristics important for an elected representative, pupils vote in secret using ballot boxes etc. Made up of a representative from each class, the School Councillors meet regularly to discuss issues raised by the different classes and plan events for the whole school.
 The School Councillors are actively involved in staff recruitment.
 They conduct school tours for candidates and give feedback to the interview panel.
-There are also opportunities to provide teachers with feedback, such as a review of themed weeks and policies including the Anti-bullying and behaviour policies.
+There are also opportunities to provide teachers with feedback, such as a review of themed weeks and policies including the anti-bullying and behaviour policies.

 Other examples of ‘pupil voice’ are:

-Children nominate various charities to support.
+- Children nominate various charities to support throughout the school year.

 Rules and laws

-visits from authorities such as the police and fire service
+- Visits from authorities such as the police and fire service.

-during Religious Education, when rules for particular faiths are thought about
+- During Religious Education, when rules for particular faiths are thought about.

-during other school subjects, where there is respect and appreciation for different rules for example in a sports lesson.
+- During other school subjects, where there is respect and appreciation for different rules, for example in a sports lesson.

 Individual liberty